Turkuvaz Media Group

-Turkuvaz Media Group (Note: Also known Sabah-ATV Group) Turkuvaz Media Group is a company operating in the media sector.

-Turkuvaz Media Group is a Turkish media company.
-The company's CEO is Dr Serhat Albayrak, son of Sadık Albayrak and brother of former Treasury and Finance Minister Berat Albayrak.
-The company is also known as the Sabah-ATV Group.
+Turkuvaz Media Group (Note: Also known Sabah-ATV Group) is a Turkish company operating in the media sector.
+The company's CEO is Dr Serhat Albayrak, son of Sadık Albayrak and brother of former Treasury and Finance Minister, Berat Albayrak, who is also President Recep Tayyip Erdoğan's son-in-law.
+The company is also known as the owner of Sabah-ATV Group.

 Turkuvaz Media Group, which encompasses print, broadcast, audio and digital media, acquired D&R, Turkey's largest book and hobby store, from Doğan Holding in 2018 for 440 million lira.

 Turkuvaz Printing, a subsidiary of Turkuvaz Media Group, is also known as one of Turkey's largest printing facilities.

 About the company

 The main activities of Turkuvaz Media Group are radio and television broadcasting, newspaper/magazine publishing, newspaper/magazine printing and nationwide distribution of newspapers/magazines.
 At the same time, it continues and constantly develops its activities in retail, cargo transportation and bookselling sectors.
-As an influential and active group, Turkuvaz Media has a large-scale holding structure which serves all its departments, including Human Resources, Information Systems, Finance, Administrative Affairs, Corporate Communications, Legal, Audit, and Advertising Sales and Marketing.
+Turkuvaz Media has a large-scale holding structure which serves all its departments, including Human Resources, Information Systems, Finance, Administrative Affairs, Corporate Communications, Legal, Audit, and Advertising Sales and Marketing.
 It has been announced as Turkey's largest media company.